 Death, dying and bereavement

 What shapes understandings of death and dying, and how does this affect the experiences of dying people, bereaved people, those who work with them, and their carers?
-In this module you will explore the social context of death and dying, considering the impact on end of life care and bereavement support.
+In this module you will explore the social context of death and dying, considering the impact on end-of-life care and bereavement support.
 You’ll engage with real life examples which will enable you to think critically about how practice in this area can be improved.
 This module is relevant to those working with dying people and their families, or anyone who wants to find out more about death, dying and bereavement from an academic study point-of-view.

 What you will study